-The entryway console table is usually the first thing you or your guests see when you come in the front door; it serves both a functional and fashionable purpose and as such can be hard to decorate a console table right on the first time.
+The entryway console table is usually the first thing you or your guests see when you come in the front door; it serves both a functional and fashionable purpose and as such, it can be hard to decorate a console table right.

 'Decorating your console table can seem daunting,' admits Liz Walton, Founder of Liz Walton Home.
 'Often located in foyers, console tables are often one of the first glimpses into your home, and your console table is an opportunity to impress your guests with a taste of your fabulous personal style.'